khalyomede/laravel-seed/README.md

 php artisan seed:reset
 ```

-This will take every seeds in reverse order, and run their `up()` method.
+This will take every seeds in reverse order, and run their `down()` method.

 ```bash
 $ php artisan seed:reset